-BUAD676 Topics in Business 3 hours
+BUAD676 Topics in Business

 A reading and research program designed to respond to the particular professional needs of the student.
 Topics may be in accounting, economics, marketing, management, or any other business related area.
 Oral and written reports and examinations may be required.
 Permission of the instructor and the MBA director is required.
-May not be repeated.
+May be repeated once with a different topic.

-BUAD681 Strategic Management 3 hours
+BUAD681 Strategic Management